-Join Aaron F. Ross for an in-depth discussion in this video Assigning Nucleus solvers, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Assigning Nucleus solvers, part of Learning Maya nCloth 2012.

 Sometimes, when building dynamic simulations, we'll want to have more than…one nucleus solver.…For example, let's say we wanted one of these flags to be blowing in the wind,…and the other one standing still.…The way to accomplish that would be to have two separate nucleus solvers.…When I duplicated the flag in the last movie, I actually duplicated the nucleus…solver in the process, and so it's actually set up now for two different nuclei.…If I select this flag, and hit Control+A, you'll see it's connected to nucleus1.…